-Lures: Anglers need to think about how many spinners and lures they will bring with them, as many of the rocky marks which produce good fish will also be very snaggy and anglers can lose a lot of lures.
+Lures: Anglers need to think about how many spinners and lures they will bring with them, as many of the rocky marks which produce good fish will also be very snaggy and anglers can potentially lose numerous lures over a fishing session.
 Anglers can take a range of spinners in different weights and may also want to take some surface plugs or shallow diving plugs as well as jelly lures.
 They can then switch to different types of lure if the one they are using is not getting results.
 There is absolutely no guarantee about which colour of lure will work on any occasion.
 Sometimes silver/blue type lures which imitate natural colours work, at other times it is bright red, yellow or orange lures and at other times dark lures which are silhouetted against the surface work best.
 Some anglers take a huge range of different colours and chop and change between them during a fishing session until they find one that works on the day, whereas some anglers prefer to stick to well-known natural colours in the belief this will get the results.
 View the range of spinners, plugs and jelly lures available at Sea Angling Shop by clicking here.

-Line clippers and extra terminal tackle items: While anglers who are lure fishing will not need to take a great deal of extra equipment with them, as there is no need to make rigs and often they can simply tie the lure they wish to use onto the end of their mainline and start fishing.
+Line clippers and extra terminal tackle items: While anglers who are lure fishing will not need to take a great deal of extra equipment with them, as there is no need to make rigs and often they can simply tie the lure they wish to use onto the end of the line and start fishing.
 However, they will need to take line clippers to cut line when tying on new lures, and it is also a good idea to take a few extra swivels, split rings and treble hooks in case any get damaged on spinners they are using and need to get replaced.
 The section below also lists some of the additional items (such as disgorger, tape measure, landing net etc.) which are not necessarily essential, but anglers may wish to take with them.

-Beach Cod Fishing
+Winter Beach Cod Fishing

 In this scenario the angler will be fishing from a beach for a full day (around eight hours fishing).
 It is imagined that this is taking place in winter and will begin in daylight but end in darkness.
 The main target will be large cod, although bass, whiting, flounder or other species could also take the bait.
 The angler is fishing from a beach which is mostly clean ground and does not expect to move to a different mark during the fishing session.